Kaholo/kaholo-plugin-mssql/README.md

 ## Method: Create User
 Create a new user.
 If provided role, or DB\Table Permission Scope also give the user the specified permissions or add to the specified role.
+Runs everything in one transaction so if one command fails, no effects will take place in the DB.

 ## Parameters
 1. Connection String (Vault) **Required if not in in settings** - The connection string to use to connect to the MSSQL server.
 Needs to follow the format 'Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;'